Date selection in WinUI Calendar Date Picker (SfCalendarDatePicker)

 NOTE

-You can also change the text to be displayed for specific days or dates in dropdown calendar using
+You can also change the text displayed for specific days or dates in the drop-down calendar by using the

 <calendar:SfCalendarDatePicker x:Name="sfCalendarDatePicker"